 Other Related Action

-The following table summarizes other related District efforts relevant to overall water supply:
+The following table summarizes other related District efforts in 2006 that are relevant to overall water supply efforts.

 Seismic Retrofit and Sediment Removal from